nathansmith11170/nob-plusplus/Readme.md

 - Incremental builds
 - Parallel builds
 - Watch mode to rebuild on source change
 - Mutli-target project support (i.e. an exe which hot-loads a dynamic lib)

+## NOT expected to be supported

+Literally any significant preprocessor use other than system header `#include`, conditional compilation nightmares and such are really not something I want to deal with.

 # Idea